evertheoptimist/evertheoptimist.github.io/articles/wig-shopping.md

 # Wig Shopping

+*Friday, January 7, 2011 at 1:31 AM*

 Posted on college confidential

-sunriseeast — 01–07–2011 01:31 AM

 Yesterday, I went on a wig shopping.
 I got synthetic wigs.
 I felt it’s creepy to wear someone else’s hair.
 Mallary came with me.
 She had to go through chemo six years ago for her stage 1 breast cancer.
 So, the moment she heard of my condition, she immediately volunteered to organize a wig shopping date with me.